Specific Disability Populations and Children At-Risk

 American Speech-Language-Hearing Association (ASHA)

-- Identify the Signs is a campaign that provides materials to support earlier identification of speech/language, hearing loss and communication disorders, including Know the Signs of Hearing Loss.
+Identify the Signs is ASHA's campaign that provides materials to support earlier identification of speech/language, hearing loss and communication disorders, including Know the Signs of Hearing Loss.

 Hands & Voices